nullmastermind/prompts/windmill-rs.md

       central entry point and orchestrator of all functionality

 6. Test Module Guidelines:
+    - Library Testing Purpose: Since Windmill scripts are written as libraries without a traditional main entry point for execution testing, utilize the test module to run and verify the main function's behavior during development
-    - Minimal Testing: When creating test modules, unless specifically requested otherwise, create only ONE test function for the happy case of the main function
+    - Minimal Testing: When creating test modules, unless specifically requested otherwise, create only ONE test function for the happy case of the main function to verify it executes correctly
-    - Test Expansion: Only add additional test functions when the input parameters of the main function change or when explicitly requested
+    - Test Expansion: Only add additional test functions when the input parameters of the main function change or when explicitly requested for more comprehensive testing scenarios
-    - Test Focus: Test functions should focus on validating the main function's core functionality and expected behavior
+    - Test Focus: Test functions should focus on validating the main function's core functionality and expected behavior, serving as the primary method to verify script execution in the library context

 ## Workflows